mighty-gerbils/gerbil/doc/reference/std/misc/atom.md

 You create an atom with `atom`, and can access its state with `atom-deref`.
 Just like Clojure atoms and other references, our atoms support validators: functions that validate new values.
-To change the value of an atom, you can use `atom-swap!`, that atomically applies a function to the old value, and binds the atom to the new value to it if the validator accepts it.
+To change the value of an atom, you can use `atom-swap!` or its variants `atom-swap-values!`, `atom-reset!`, `atom-reset-values!`, and for number-valued atoms, `atom-increment!`, that will atomically change the value to which the atom is set, by applying a transformation function to the old value and checking that the atom’s validator accepts the new value.
 A lower-level `compare-and-set!` is also provided.
-Changes to atoms are always free of race conditions.
+Changes to atoms are always applied in a sequence of disjoint computations, free of race conditions.

 ::: warning
 Unlike the Clojure implementation, our current implementation does not retry,